 First and foremost, it is vital to distinguish between a free sales call and a paid consultation.
 While we agree that sales calls are generally free (many salesmen will even offer gifts), these mostly rely on income from high pressure salesman who self-describe as "closers".
 Using dodgy sales tactics, most will push for a signature for an overpriced and flashy installation with excessive options on the very first visit in order to capitalize on the excitement of the initial visit.
 Rarely, if ever in these scenarios, does the customer get offered the best possible advice.
 We see the aftermath of this sales approach all too often, as those who go down this path will often call us afterward when their system fails to meet expectations or, worse yet, fails to even work in an actual outage.
 Keep in mind that many customers wait years for a significant outage to test their generators, only to find out that their system could never have worked as installed.

 At AAAA, we have chosen the paid consultation model because we prefer to cater to those who see the value of an expert, unbiased consult.
 We even go to great lengths to make sure our consultation is not a sales call.
 For example, we send only the very best and most knowledgeable experts (not "closers"), we provide honest, unbiased advice and we don't even offer contracts or signatures on the same visit as the consultation.
-So, while AAAA does offer turn-key standby power solutions, we often will instead advise, train and equip customers (and frequently other electricians, plumbers and general contractors).
+So, while AAAA does offer turn-key standby power solutions, we often will instead advise, train and equip customers (and frequently other electricians, plumbers, general contractors, architects and engineers).
 Then, once all the decisions have all been made, whatever has not been sourced, AAAA offers to provide (whether just the equipment or also the installation).
 So if you have a favorite plumber and/or electrician and want us to only provide the generator and startup, for example, that is your choice.

 - We will determine the best location(s) for your generator and transfer switch and, often more importantly, will tell you where they cannot be installed due to fire hazards, noise restrictions, setback rules, etc.